-The artist carefully calculated his ceiling designs in relationship to one another and saw the whole project in terms of a hierarchy.
+The artist carefully calculated his ceiling designs in relation to one another and saw the whole project in terms of a hierarchy.
 Dominant was the Rotunda with its dome on pendentives soaring 64 ft. high, framed by four transept arches.
 A sunburst occupies the dome’s center, echoing a similar shape on the exterior pyramid.
-From that point a blue canopy with stars expands outward and segues into intricate bands of interlaced zig zags done in various colors.
+From that point, a blue canopy with stars expands outward and segues into intricate bands of interlaced zig-zags done in various colors.
 The pendentives are patterned with circles intended, as Garnsey put it to “hold apart the converging arches”.
 Cool tones of blue, green and violet predominate that in turn contrast with the warm colors used on the transept arches.

 Next in import ranked the large Reference Room and the North Stair hall.
 The Reference Room ceiling was painted to resemble wooden coffering with major beams centered on shields decorated with coats of arms.
 Located directly across the Rotunda, the North Stair Hall ceiling was painted with vivid tones of red and blue.

 Four main reading rooms occupied four corners of the original building, each with beamed ceilings done in strong geometric patterns based on circles, squares and crosses.

 Garnsey painted several other ceilings including entrance vestibules and the Art, Music and Teachers rooms in the (now demolished) East Wing.
 There are also records of artists John B Holtzclaw and Howard Verbeck having received commissions for ceilings, and old photographs show Art Deco-style ceilings in the Newspaper and Genealogy rooms.
 Those ceilings have either undergone extensive repainting (north and west vestibules) or no longer exist.